Getting your Trinity Audio player ready...

 The Campus Slugger.

-The rumors had spread like wildfire in just a couple of months, birthing another campus legend.
+Rumors of the psycho had spread like wildfire in under a month, birthing another campus legend.

 And we already had too many of those.